The 25 Top Things to Do in La Paz Mexico + Practical Tips

 The cathedral building dates back to 1861.
 Constructed by the Jesuit missionaries of the time, it’s an imposing structure and worth seeing.

 The Cathedral is just as interesting on the inside as well.
-Besides the architectural beauty, you can also check out many religious performances and live music that take place here.
+Besides the architectural beauty, you can also enjoy many religious performances and live music here.

 17. Try Out the Delicious Seafood